Template Select Entities

 Area-based Scene Selector

 The following examples show two ways to create a selector for all the scenes assigned to a given Area.
 The state and options are presented in the form of friendly names for UI usability.
-In both cases, selecting a scene activates that scene.
+In both of the following examples, selecting a scene activates that scene.

 Helper-free Version